 Yvonne Van Haitsma, ESC Program Director, introduced the audience to how SkillShare puts business professionals to work on a technical or business challenge of a nonprofit.
 She and Justin Lee, of the Greater Pittsburgh Community Food Bank, discussed the impact and process of this new program on its initiative to provide 60 million meals by 2025.

 Lulu Orr, Program Director of the Covestro Center for Community Engagement, introduced PNC’s Tracy DeCock, who spoke about the importance of high-quality boards of directors for nonprofits through BoardsWork!
 Lulu also demonstrated through personal testimonial the value of customized board member matching for both the nonprofit and the individual.

 The workshop came to a close with a panel discussion focused on extending skills-based volunteering to municipalities.
 Jim Price (Sustainable Pittsburgh), Shelley Ranii (Alcoa), and Kyle Winkler (City of Pittsburgh) discussed the unique challenge of municipality work and engaged with the audience on how scoping projects and working together as a team were key to the success of their recycling initiative.

 City of Asylum’s Henry and Diane gave a brief history of their home and mission of the organization, while attendees boarded the bus and returned back to the Convention Center for a packed day of information and collaboration.

-The Covestro Institute for Engagement was grateful for the opportunity to showcase Pittsburgh and its powerful partnerships through programs like the Executive Service Corps, skills-based volunteering, and BoardsWork!
+The Covestro Center for Community Engagement was grateful for the opportunity to showcase Pittsburgh and its powerful partnerships through programs like the Executive Service Corps, skills-based volunteering, and BoardsWork!